-- b.
+- a.
+Curved mains will not be permitted. - b.
 Water main extensions shall extend to and terminate at the furthest property line of the last lot it services complete with blow-off as per standard drawing. - c.
 When the utility is required to cross private land(s), the Right-of-Way must be surfaced and graded accordingly to allow access for Village maintenance vehicles and equipment to repair or replace the utility line and be a minimum of 5.0 m wide, or at the discretion of the Village Engineer.
 The Right-of-Way shall be registered on title. - d.
 Vertical deflection must not exceed 1⁄2 of the manufacturer's maximum allowable deflection.